ehamberg/gtdguide/src/lyagtd.markdown

   action on your @@next actions@@ list is *actually* something you want or need to do if you have the time during the coming week.
-  If not, move it (and/or the project it belongs to) to your @@someday/maybe@@ list or--if you don't think you will ever do it--remove it completely.
+  If not, move it (and/or the project it belongs to) to your @@someday/maybe@@ list or---if you don't think you will ever do it---remove it completely.
 (Be honest with yourself.)
 * Look through your someday/maybe list and see if some projects/actions should be moved to the list of current projects/the @@next actions@@ list.
 If